 Best Vanguard Dividend Fund #4: Vanguard Equity-Income Fund Investor Shares

-You should also note that, if you have a lot of money to invest, you can get this same fund at a lower cost.
-Specifically, the Admiral Shares (VEIRX) charge just 0.18% in annual expenses, though you need $50,000 to invest, versus just $3,000 for the VEIPX Investor Shares.
+If you have a lot of money to invest, you can get Vanguard Equity Income at a lower cost.
+Specifically, the Admiral Shares (VEIRX) charge just 0.18% in annual expenses, though you need $50,000 to get started, versus just $3,000 for the VEIPX Investor Shares.
 Most smaller-money investors might prefer to shoulder the high fees rather than put all their eggs in a cheaper basket.

 Want to learn more about VEIPX?
 Check out the Vanguard provider site.